Pages

 Day 3 - Into the Villages

-Yesterday, I got to worship with the Water Missions team, before their weekly meeting.
+12/6/11 Day 3 – Into the Villages Yesterday, I got to worship with the Water Missions team, before their weekly meeting.
 It was awesome to stand with believers in the faith and sing I surrender all and Amazing Grace.
 The team of people working here are awesome.
 There’s four Mzungus and 14 Ugandans!
 After lunch, we traveled into some villages along Lake Victoria.
 If you’ve never looked at the size of the lake, you’d be surprised how big it is.
 There are hundreds of villages around the lake.
 We only had to drive about 30 or 40 minutes out of Jinja, to get to Ntinkalu.
 It baffles my mind how close these villages are to civilization.
 We drove most of the trip on a dirt road through sugar cane fields.
-Along the way, we saw women picking up leftover stocks of sugar cane in the fields that have already been harvested.
-They carry their harvest on top of their heads, while walking the dirt road back to their village.
+Along the way, we saw women picking...

 Sunday, December 4, 2011